 What to Do if You Were Uninsured at the Time of a Car Accident

-If you were not insured at the time of a car accident, your legal rights will unfortunately be limited.
-You will have fewer options to recover for damages suffered and less protection from claims filed against you.
-These consequences will be more or less severe depending on your situation.
+However, statistics reveal there are a significant number of uninsured drivers on our roadways.
+If you are involved in a car accident with an at-fault driver, your legal rights will be limited.
+There will be fewer options to recover for damages suffered, including property damage to your vehicle, and less protection from claims filed against you, which may include paying for steep medical costs.
+These consequences can be severe depending on your situation.

-1) You were uninsured and at fault.
+1) You were an uninsured driver, and at fault.

 2) You were uninsured and both you and the other party were at fault.